 Skógafoss, Seljalandsfoss and Gljúfrabúi – Rainbows and Secrets

-Here, the waterfalls are still magnificient, truly beautiful things to behold – but they’re different.
+Here, the waterfalls are still magnificent, beautiful things to behold – but they’re different.
 Up in the north, we felt like we had indeed come to the beginning of the world.
-To a time when the land was still forming, where it seemed it would be many eons before it found its final shape.
+To a time when the land was still forming.
+A time where it seemed it would be many aeons before it found its final shape.
 Here, it was as if we were transported to a place that had been shaped by magical creatures.

 Skógafoss – Rainbows Aplenty

-For photographers, its not the best place unless you have a weatherproof camera.
+For photographers, its not the best place unless you have a properly weather-sealed camera.
 But, it’s still worth getting close enough till you catch sight of the double rainbow!
 Whichever deity is in charge here, he or she is sure generous with handing out pretty artefacts of nature.

 The waterfall is lovely from down below, but don’t forget to climb the stairs to the top.
 It’s well worth the five hundred or so steps to see this impressive waterfall tumbling into the pool below.
 Also, you might catch sight of even more brilliant rainbows!

 Not many tourists make the effort to climb up the stairs.
 Most of them prefer to stay at the base of the fall, which is only a short walk from the carpark.
 This makes it even more reason to climb up.
 Up here, you’ll have plenty of space here to soak in the majestic nature that surrounds Skógafoss.

 Seljalandsfoss is another unique waterfall in the area.
 It’s sought after by visitors because of one particular feature.
 In essence, you can walk right behind it and experience the curtain of water crashing down from the other side.
 It’s a bit like getting a backstage view to all the action.